 In the transport area, high-risk projects in the field of clean mobility, smart and safer transport.

-high-risk granular portfolios such as energy efficiency and renewable energy for households or SMEs, greening of mobile assets;
+High-risk granular portfolios such as energy efficiency and renewable energy for households or SMEs, greening of mobile assets.

 In the renewables area, specific high risk activities such as:

-Customised innovative guarantees under the Member State compartment aiming to reduce the cost of capital of renewables investment in such Member State, addressing, for instance, regulatory risk;
+Customised innovative guarantees under the Member State compartment aiming to reduce the cost of capital of renewables investment in such Member State;

 High-risk guarantee products to foster the Renewables Corporate Power Purchase Agreement market, helping ensure increased levels of long-term private financing for renewable energy investments.